m3z0diac/todo-list-manager/README.md

 ```
 php artisanserv
 ```
-ps: make sure composer packages are installed in your device
+make sure composer packages are installed in your device

 ### react app
 first, you have to install node moduls inside todo-app folder with flollwing command